 ICSI/ICEN 333 or equivalent with a grade of at least C.

-You are expected to have a good knowledge of programming basics, C and Assembly programming.
+You are expected to have a good understanding of programming basics, C, and Assembly.

 The following schedule is tentative and will be regularly updated.
 It is your responsibility to check the schedule regularly.